Learn how to make Greek yogurt with only two ingredients! You can enjoy perfect fresh greek yogurt simply and economically in a few hours!

 Two ceramic bowls with yogurt, a spoon on a cloth napkin, fig halves, walnuts, a honey dipper and a jar with honey. and a detail of another bowl.

-• Don't throw out the liquid that is drained out of the yogurt.
+• Don’t throw out the liquid that is drained out of the yogurt.
 It is whey and is a great protein.
-Can be added to smoothies, soups and stews even oatmeal.
+It can be added to smoothies, soups and stews, and even oatmeal.

-• *You can also warm the oven to 113° F / 45°C, and let the yogurt rest in there.
-You might need less hours if you chose this method, check after 3-4 hours if yogurt has your desired thickness.
+• You can also warm the oven to 113° F / 45°C, and let the yogurt rest in there.
+You might need fewer hours if you choose this method.
+Check after 3-4 hours if yogurt has your desired thickness.

 There are so many possibilities!